Art Projects

 You must submit samples of past work that best demonstrate your qualifications for your project.
 We recommend prioritizing your work samples by selecting the most relevant to your proposed project—in scope, scale, complexity, or subject matter.

-Eligible work samples include images, text documents, videos, and audio in the following formats:
+We accept images, text documents, videos, and audio in the following formats:

 - File Attachments (images and documents): JPEG, PDF, or Word Document under 2MB each